-With 2015 half gone, you can continue your annual plan to improving your marketing by looking for ways to experiment.
+No matter what time of year it is, you can continue your annual plan to improve your small business marketing by looking for ways to experiment.
 New technologies, services and strategies are popping up every day and now is the perfect time to do a little research and dip your toe into new pools.
-Asking a junior member of your team to do some research and manage the experiment not only frees your time, but also improves their professional development and skills.
+Asking a junior member of your team to do some research and manage the experiment not only frees your time but also improves their professional development and skills.
 So let’s look at some ways you can experiment with your marketing this month.

 Like any good experiment, you must start with a hypothesis.
 So look at your marketing and identify something you want to improve or a trend you see.
-Then, create a hypothesis and design an experiment so you can get the best outcome for your business.
+Then, create a hypothesis around how you can improve your small business marketing and design an experiment so you can get the best outcome for your business.

 Experiment with Personas

 Personas can be extremely powerful and effective ways to market to your audience.
 More than segments, personas group your audience by behaviors and allow you to speak their language, on the channels they use, offering the value they need from your product or service.
 Putting together a plan can be simple, but be sure you inform your marketing and sale teams what you’re experimenting with and why, so you can remain consistent outside of the experiment.

 Experiment with Your Website